L9Manuel9/cybersecurity-skills/freelance-documents/GDPR compliance/README.md

 The rules demand that every task with confidential details stays within the law next to ethical practices.
 A company needs clear communication to people about its methods for gathering information or personal data.
 Organizations must explain the list of rights to users about their records.
 The guidelines form a foundation for proper data management that matches European privacy standards.
 These steps really aid in safeguarding records in digital settings..

-## #3 This document outlines the seven principles of the GDPR (Similar information as stated by Article 5) as follows:
+## #3 This document outlines the seven principles of the GDPR (information related as stated by Article 5) as follows:

 1. Fairness and Transparency
 Organizations need a legal reason to process data.
 A company must be open about its data practices or disclose its privacy rules upfront.
 Users should know how their info gets used.